agiza/stream-video-player/readme.txt

 * Added the LongTail Ads plug-in

 = 1.0.4 =
-* Update: JW Player now can load the logo image and follow the URL, BUT YOU HAVE TO BUY THE LICENSE for that.
+* Update: JW Player now can load the logo image and follow the URL.
 * Fix: A small fix to the tag edition to handle spaces and YouTube links.
 * Known issue: Video "Title" Currently not implemented by the JW Player: [Check the supported Flash Vars](http://developer.longtailvideo.com/trac/wiki/Player5FlashVars)